nickravesh/TaskWarden/README.md

 ```bash
 pip3 install colorama
 ```
-**Note:** If you want to use the installer, it will take care of the requirements itself, so you can forget about this step...
+**Note:** It's recommended to use the installer (install.sh file), as it will take care of the requirements itself, so you can forget about this step...

 ## One-Liner install for Debian-based distros